Story at a Glance

 Although an ER has a unique role in a hospital and can assist with trauma patients in small hospitals, only trauma nurses are trained to help trauma patients in larger, metropolitan hospitals.

 Differences in the Condition of the Patient Being Treated

 A trauma nurse is similar to a trauma surgeon due to the condition of the patient they are treating.
 Some hospitals are large enough to have a trauma department.
 Patients who have injuries to organs have sustained stab or gunshot wounds are sent here as opposed to the emergency room.
 Trauma nurses have seconds to properly treat the wounds and stabilize the patient as much as possible while awaiting other members of a trauma team.

-Here’s a brief video about Trauma Nurses that may be of interest to you:
+Here’s a brief audio/video about Trauma Nurses that may be of interest to you: